Frequently Asked Questions

-At your initial consultation you will be asked to fill out a client consultation form.
-I will also ask you general questions regarding your medical history and to establish further details about the issues you are experiencing.
+Before your initial consultation you will be asked to fill out an online client consultation form.
+At your appointment we will then discuss this form and the issues you are experiencing.
 I may also ask you to perform certain movements to evaluate range of motion and pain levels.
 We will then discuss my findings and the expected treatment plan before moving onto treatment.

 Please remember that it is important to provide details of all health conditions and medications so that I can adapt the session to your specific needs as required.

 Loose comfortable clothing is best, some people bring shorts to change into but this is not compulsory.
 If you wear a bra, one which unfastens at the back is preferable.
 During the treatment you may be asked to partially undress, depending on the areas of the body to be worked on, but draping with towels will be used so that only the area being treated is exposed.
 You will never be asked to undress completely.

 As Sports Massage is a deep and specific treatment there may be some discomfort but this should be more in the 'feels good pain' range rather than the 'ouch, stop it' range!
 Pain can be an indication that the muscle is injured or inflamed and I will check in with you through out the treatment as to what you are feeling and whether the pressure is ok for you.
 It is a myth that Sports Massage always has to be painful, pain can cause your muscles to tighten up and negate the beneficial effects of the massage, so the aim is to work with your body's natural response, not against it.
 If at any time you feel something is too painful please do say, there's no need to suffer in silence!